At a Glance

 ✨Understand the Role

-Make sure you have a clear understanding of what a Finance Benefit and Debt Advisor does.
-Familiarise yourself with the key responsibilities and challenges associated with the role, as well as the specific needs of clients facing financial difficulties.
+Make sure you thoroughly understand the responsibilities of a Finance Benefit and Debt Advisor.
+Familiarise yourself with the key challenges faced by individuals in financial distress, as well as the support mechanisms available to them.

 ✨Research the Company